RahulMitra/ski_coach/README.md

    - Once calibrated, the app calculates a percentage of how “down” your head is based on these two reference points.

 3. **Audio Alerts**
-   - Plays a short beep (from `look_up.wav`) whenever your head is too far down.
+   - Plays **audio saying “look up”** (from `look_up.wav`) whenever your head is too far down.
-   - You can toggle muting if you don’t want to hear the beep.
+   - You can toggle muting if you don’t want to hear the audio message.

 4. **Prevents App Suspension**
    - The app plays a very quiet, looping one-second silent MP3 in the background to keep the audio session active, reducing the likelihood of iOS suspending the app while it’s in the background (e.g., while skiing).